-Both the LX15 and the RX100 VI are recent models that are part of the current product line-up.
-The LX15 replaced the earlier Panasonic LX7, while the RX100 VI has been discontinued (but it can be found pre-owned on eBay).
+The LX15 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the RX100 VI has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the RX100 VI was succeeded by the Sony RX100 VII.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic LX15 Manual (free pdf) or the online Sony RX100 VI Manual.

 So how do things add up?
 Is the Panasonic LX15 better than the Sony RX100 VI or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.